Communism and LGBTQ rights: Early history

 Communist leaders and intellectuals took many different positions on LGBTQ-rights issues.
 Karl Marx and Friedrich Engels said very little about sexuality.

-The Encyclopedia of Homosexuality, volume two, is unequivocal on Marx and Engels view of homosexuality, stating: "There can be little doubt that, as far as they thought of the matter at all, Marx and Engels were personally homophobic, as shown by an acerbic 1869 exchange of letter on Jean Baptista von Schweitzer, a German socialist rival.
-Schweitzer had been arrested in a park on a morals charge and not only did Marx and Engels refuse to join a committee defending him, they resorted to the cheapest form of bathroom humor in their private comments about the affair."
+The Encyclopedia of Homosexuality, volume two, is unequivocal on Marx's and Engels' views of homosexuality, stating: "Marx and Engels were personally homophobic, as shown by an acerbic 1869 exchange of letters on Jean Baptista von Schweitzer, a German socialist rival."
+But Marx and Engels' exchanges about Schweitzer, though acerbic, are exclusively political in nature and never touch upon his supposed homosexuality, which is never even mentioned.
 While Marx praised Schweitzer's strength and energy, both Marx and Engels considered him to be overly ambitious.
+Throughout his entire work, no quotation from Marx can be found concerning homosexuality.
+Engels, for his part, referred to homosexuality three or four times, all of them in mocking terms.

 One of the first important politicians to speak out in favour of gay rights in public debates was the German Marxist and co-founder of the Social Democratic Party of Germany, August Bebel.
 Although Bebel personally considered same sex relationships to be "against nature", he was among the signatories of Magnus Hirschfeld's petition from the Scientific-Humanitarian Committee to overturn Paragraph 175 from the German penal code.
 The bill brought before the Reichstag in 1898 was supported only by a minority from the Social Democratic Party of Germany led by Bebel.
 Among other signatories was the Marxist theoretician Karl Kautsky.

 In 1895, Marxist theorist Eduard Bernstein of the Social Democratic Party of Germany wrote a defense of Oscar Wilde (who had been on trial for homosexual behavior) in Die Neue Zeit, a materialist critique of social attitudes concerning the subject of sexuality.
 Among other arguments he made, he stated that the characterization of homosexuality as "unnatural" was inappropriate, preferring "not the norm" instead.
 During the Weimar Republic, the Communist Party of Germany joined with the Social Democrats in support of efforts to legalize private homosexual relations between consenting adults.